Fixed vs Variable Costs for SaaS: How to Classify Spend

 3. Does it have a usage threshold before scaling? → Semi-variable (treat as fixed until threshold)

 Run this against your bank statement or Stripe billing.
-Every SaaS tool you pay for falls into one of these three buckets.
+Every SaaS tool in your fixed vs variable costs analysis falls into one of these three buckets.
 If you need a deeper dive on what to actually cut, read the SaaS cost optimization guide.

 The 15-Minute Cost Audit Framework

-Once you’ve classified everything, put it into a simple table.
-No spreadsheet wizardry needed — a Notion table or even a text file works.
+Once you’ve mapped your fixed vs variable costs, put everything into a simple table.
+No spreadsheet wizardry needed, a Notion table or even a text file works.

 | Tool | Monthly Cost | Type | % of MRR | Keep / Cut / Watch |